jonnew/Oat/README.md

       press a key and those tuning paramters to be injected into the current `config.toml` file so that they don't have to write them down and manually edit the file later
-- [ ] Colors
-    - ~~Should visual ID information (e.g. color) be integrated into the `position` type.~~
-        - EDIT: No. What does position have to do with color?
-Sound?
-Touch? or ...
-    - All this output color formatting might be very stupid because it screws up log files when stdout or stderr are piped to file.
 - [ ] It would be good to warn people if the inputs to a multisource component have different sample rates because the output rate will be enforced by the slowest source.